larakaracasu/HL-Spring-24/README.md

 python predict_cer.py <absolute path to the directory containing text files>
 ```

-The program will output a CSV named predicted_cer_results.csv in your working directory,
+The program will output a CSV named predicted_cer_results.csv in your working directory.